datacyclist/measurements/README.md

 ## zaehlerablesung

-This stores the script(s) that are being run on the Raspberry Pi to get the meter readings.
+This stores the script(s) that are being run on the Raspberry Pi to get the meter readings automatically.
 Currently only power meter.